humanmade/just-the-hm-docs/docs/configuration.md

     output: true

 just_the_docs:
-  # Define which collections are used in just-the-docs
+  # Define which collections are used in just-the-hm-docs
   collections:
     # Reference the "tests" collection
     tests: